 A bone marrow transplant is a generic term that covers all types of transplants that use stem cells: a blood stem cell transplant, an umbilical cord blood transplant and a bone marrow transplant.

 There are different types of bone marrow transplants:

 - autologous transplant: where a patient’s own stem cells are used for the transplant

 - allogeneic transplant: where another person donates stem cells for the transplant.
-The donor can be related (family) or unrelated (volunteer donors)
+The donor can be related (family) or unrelated (volunteer adult donors or cord blood).

 If you are diagnosed with either leukaemia, certain immune system and/ or genetic disorders, a bone marrow transplant may be a treatment option.